How Hard Should You Tamp When Making Espresso at Home?

 Use a Sturdy Tamping Surface

 A tamping mat or stable surface can help keep the tamper level while protecting your countertop.
 A reliable base allows for a steady tamp and minimizes wear on your tools.
+Models like the DeLonghi Magnifica Evo Espresso Machine with Frother often include features that ensure stability during tamping, making the process easier for beginners.

 Common Tamping Mistakes to Watch For